 A Population Health Approach to COVID Recovery

 We were among the first in the nation to offer COVID-19 vaccinations to our residents, and we’re continuing to lead the way in post-COVID care.
-To help protect our residents, Brookdale now requires associates to be vaccinated against COVID-19.
-In addition to vaccination clinics and an extraordinarily high 93% resident vaccination rate*, our clinical center of excellence has created clinical pathways specifically for seniors addressing the long-term effects of COVID-19 associated illness.
+To help protect our residents, Brookdale is continuing to require associates to be vaccinated against COVID-19.
+In addition to vaccination clinics and a vaccine acceptance rate of over 90% for our residents and associates*, our clinical center of excellence has created clinical pathways specifically for seniors addressing the long-term effects of COVID-19 associated illness.
 Our long history of helping seniors manage chronic conditions uniquely positions us to help seniors as they recover.

 What Are Post-COVID Symptoms?